fmager/real-time/m4_optimization/s2_optimizing_deep_learning_training.md

 the greatest speed my motherboard will allow.
 So hold on while I do that.

 Ok, so I installed the 32 GB stick and changed the data loader to lazy caching.
 As it turns out it ends up using around 64 GB if you want to cache all of the data.
+Which results in heavy disk activity and swapping.
+As it were, I forgot to take into account that if you load N GB of data, it will take up KN GB of memory.
+A rule of thumb is that K is between 2 and 3.
 The new function looks like this -

 <figure markdown>
 ![Image](../figures/optimize_srresnet_upgraded_data_loader.png){ width="800" }